-Coronavirus (COVID-19) is affecting the entire world, from local businesses to global enterprises.
-We offer insights, guidance and information to help you keep on top of what this worldwide outbreak means for your organisation.
+Coronavirus (COVID-19) has affected the entire world, from local businesses to global enterprises.
+We offer insights, guidance and information to help you keep on top of what this worldwide outbreak, and its aftermath, means for your organisation.

-It is important to take a People-First approach by listening to employees' concerns to ease anxiety and preparing to amend policies and plans based on evolving advice from governments and health officials.
+It is important to take a People-First approach by listening to employees' concerns to ease anxiety, especially as we go into recovery, and preparing to amend policies and plans based on evolving advice from governments and health officials.

 Contractors, developers, and civil engineers are committing themselves to improving workers' mental wellbeing, but the robustness of fledgling initiatives could be greatly tested by COVID-19.